 When you get off the tender boat walk to the main street and your guide will be waiting for you there.
 Your vehicle will be located close by.

-Yes – children are welcome on our shore tours and they benefit from a reduced price.
+Yes – children are welcome on our shore tours.
 Please note that you must purchase a ticket for every child as, even if they sit on a parent’s lap, they officially take up one space on the coach.

 If your ship is unable to reach port we will refund the full cost of your tour.
 We know that this is highly unusual, but want to offer our customers the best experience and ensure that you have the confidence to book in advance.